sechick/icu-covid-sim/README.md

 # Online Supplement for: ICU capacity management during the COVID-19 pandemic using a process simulation (icu-covid-sim)

 icu-covid-sim is an ICU decision support tool for ICU capacity planning for COVID crisis is designed to support ICU capacity decisions for COVID-19 and for non-COVID unplanned patients, using tools from operations research (queue and process simulation).
 Decision support tool for ICU capacity planning for COVID crisis.
 Queue and simulation tool.

-This is online supplemental material for a refereed Letter accepted (on 18 april 2020) for publication in Intensive Care Medicine (https://www.springer.com/journal/134/).
+This is online supplemental material for a refereed Letter accepted (on 18 april 2020) for publication in Intensive Care Medicine (https://www.springer.com/journal/134/), found at https://doi.org/10.1007/s00134-020-06066-7

 ## AUTHORS: